-5. Structured Dispute Resolution
+5. Structured dispute resolution

-6. Nip Problems in the Bud
+6. Nip problems in the bud

-7. Maintain Neutrality
+7. Maintain neutrality

 Fairness is a function of neutrality.
 Calvin Sun of TechRepublic maintains that neutrality can be a manager’s best friend.
 When an employee comes to you with a problem or concern, your immediate response may be either to join their cause or to shoot down their concern without a second thought.
 However, this puts you in the position of compatriot rather than supervisor.
 While employees want to feel they can approach their boss, you must set yourself apart and look at the issue objectively.
-By doing so you can not only zero in on what’s best for the company, you can see what needs to be done in order to put the employee’s mind at ease without playing favorites.
+By doing so, you can not only zero in on what’s best for the company, but you can also see what needs to be done in order to put the employee’s mind at ease without playing favorites.

 Respect is a two-way street and while many managers demand it of their employees, they often “play” at giving it back.
 Employees can see through false statements and deeds like radar through fog.
 The last thing you want is for everyone under you to tag you as a fake.
 That’s why everything you do—good or bad—should always be genuine.
 Relate to your employees on a more equal plane and give them, their suggestions, and their personal lives the respect they deserve without spouting platitudes.

-9. Avoid Micromanagement
+9. Avoid micromanagement